I don't understand why people don't reply to their comments, it's not a good way to get repeat visitors.

 1. You Don’t Reply To Comments

-In fact you can ignore the majority of your blog comments.
+In fact, you can ignore the majority of your blog comments.
 As let’s be honest, most people comment for the sole reason of getting a link back to their site.
-BUT – when people take their time to read your posts are leave comments, make sure you reply.
+BUT – when people take their time to read your posts and leave comments, make sure you reply.

 Many of the large blogs out there don’t bother replying to comments, I think it’s just not on.
 If readers post a comment and don’t get a reply, they probably won’t return to your blog.